kairos-research/website/content/projects/Cultural ecology.md

 This project is led by Çan KONUK and Avel GUÉNIN--CARLUT.

+Netz, R. (1999).
+The Shaping of Deduction in Greek Mathematics: A Study in Cognitive History (Ideas in Context).
+Cambridge: Cambridge University Press. doi:10.1017/CBO9780511543296

+Parry, M. (1930) "Studies in the Epic Technique of Oral Verse-Making I. Homer and the Homeric Style," HSCP 41 (1930) 73-147

+-->

 [^1]: Norenzayan, Ara et al. 2016.
 ‘The Cultural Evolution of Prosocial Religions’.
 Behavioral and Brain Sciences 39. https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/cultural-evolution-of-prosocial-religions/01B053B0294890F8CFACFB808FE2A0EF (February 27, 2020).